jseok1/sph-fluid-sim/README.md

 5. See if the neighbor loop can be improved.
 6. [FINITE GRID]

+IF HASH IS STORED SEPERATELY, WILL THE (HASH) KERNEL RUNTIME BE LESS AND PHYSICS KERNEL RUNTIME BE MORE?

 Are Morton codes a form of hashing?
 Hilbert codes are another alternative.

 Z-index sort is useful for reordering particles themselves or in a finite domain.